dashkb/round/README.md

 This branch is a complete rewrite of CYMK.
 There are several goals behind the rewrite, but the primary goal is to make the interface as snappy as possible.
 We are moving away from a Rails application and using Sinatra, and the services are rewritten to use threads cleanly.
-This rewrite also returns us to CoreAudio for complete control over audio.
+This rewrite also returns us to CoreAudio for complete control over audio (although VLC is still supported).

 ## Setup